bouzinabdotcom/CCommentator/README.md

 # CCommentator
-Removes all code except c/c++ type comments.
+Removes all code except c/c++ type comments from source files.
 The idea is to see how well commented your source files are.
 If they tell a story without the need to understand the code, you're good to go.
 If not, somebody's needs write a story.